-Today is my first quail hunt but even though I was simply going to observe, I was excited to be part of it all.
-The road narrowed as I approached a sign that read Turkey Hill Plantation.
+I remember the anticipation of the hunt once the road narrowed and I approached a sign that read Turkey Hill Plantation.
 I pulled through the gates onto a dirt road with a canopy of live oaks that led to a stately white brick two-story house.
-From there my car bounced along a rustic path, trying to avoid potholes through tall timbers to Log Hall where I came to a clearing and met up with my group and plantation manager, Canada.
+From there, my car bounced along a rustic path, trying to avoid potholes through tall timbers to Log Hall, where I came to a clearing and met up with my group and plantation manager, Canada.

 Keep reading with a 7-day free trial